delaneyr01/startup/README.md

 ## Service Updates (11-15)
 Successfully deployed the simon-service files to the simon subdomain I created a web service that listens on a network port for HTTP requests for the startup domain

+## Service Updates (11-28)
+I implemented client-side JavaScript functions for adding and displaying events on a calendar.
+Events are sent to the server using the addEventToServer function, and the loadEvents function retrieves and displays events from the server.